Skip to main content

 Subaru Still Holds Patent Rights To A Name They Haven't Given Up On

-While scouring the U.S. payment office website, I found one other interesting thing.
+While scouring the U.S. Patent Office website, I found another interesting thing.
 Subaru of America still holds the patent for the name BAJA.
 Subaru initially filed for the Baja patent in December 2002.
 Subaru renewed the patent name in June 2013 and continues to hold it.

 The Baja patent is live and registered by Subaru of America, not Subaru Corporation.
 This tells me Subaru of America still hopes Subaru Corporation will bring back the Baja pickup sometime in the future.